sabinagio/sabinagio/README.md

 Hi!
 It's nice to e-meet you - I'm Sabina and...

 ...I'm currently:
-- working as a Data Analyst at [Permutable AI](https://permutable.ai/)
+- working as a FT Data Analyst at [Permutable AI](https://permutable.ai/)
 - working as a PT Teaching Assistant at [Ironhack](https://github.com/ironhack)

 ...I have: